 An excellent shield for anyone having to face down a mage or other spellcaster.
 The Spellguard Shield’s magics neutralize offensive magic, granting you advantage on saving throws vs. spells and other magical effects, as well as giving disadvantage to spell attacks made against you.
 All that and it still increases your armor.

 The second magical shield to feature an eye–though this time the eye is only a sigil emblazoned on the shield, rather than a gruesome part of the shield itself.
 The Sentinel Shield will make sure to keep you feeling alert and ready for danger, giving you advantage on Initiative AND Perception rolls so long as you have the shield.

 Shield of Missile Attraction

 The Shield of Missile Attraction is an excellent example of how a curse isn’t always a curse.
 Sure, this shield is technically cursed so that if anyone targets a creature, other than you, within 10 feet of you, the ranged attack is redirected to target you as well.
-Buuuut you also get a free, always on, resistance to ranged attacks.
+Buuuut you also get a free, always-on, resistance to ranged attacks.
 So while you’re being targeted, you’re also taking less damage.
-It just goes to show, one adventurer’s curse is another adventurer’s blessing.
+It just goes to show that one adventurer’s curse is another adventurer’s blessing.

 Finally the Animated Shield.
 This shield will obey your every command, so long as your every command is to animate and hover around you in order to protect you while still leaving both hands free to do other exciting things.